See our specials and new client offers!

 Periorbital Tacking

 In this procedure, a single stitch is placed in the 3rd eyelid and anchored to the covering of the bone in the eye socket called the periosteum.
 This will draw the gland back where it belongs.
 It is important to note that while this procedure allows normal tear production from the gland of the third eyelid, the third eyelid will no longer be able to move and therefore loses its protective function.
-Complications are uncommon, but be aware of the following possibilities:
+Complications are uncommon but include:

 Pocket Technique

-• Inflammation or swelling as the stitches dissolve.
+• Inflammation or swelling as the sutures dissolve

 Cherry eye after surgical repair